livro-aberto/BookCloud/README.md

     sudo apt-get install poppler-utils npm

-    sudo apt-get install mysql-server libmysqlclient-dev
+    sudo apt-get install libmysqlclient-dev

     sudo apt-get install libffi-dev libssl-dev python-bcrypt

     virtualenv vir

+Enter the virtual environment:

     source vir/bin/activate

-when needed use `deactivate` to exit the virtualenv
+Then install the python requirements:

     pip install -r requirements.txt

+Type `deactivate` if you want to exit the virtualenv.

+## To install sql

+Install

+    sudo apt-get install mysql mysql-server

+Add a root password

+    login as root
+    mysql -u root -p

+Create a new user for bookcloud

+    CREATE USER '<newusersname>'@'localhost' IDENTIFIED BY '<password>';

+Grant user access to the database.
+To simplify, you can grant access to anything:

+    GRANT ALL PRIVILEGES ON * . * TO '<newusersname>'@'localhost';
+    FLUSH PRIVILEGES;

+Log out with root (pressing `Ctr-D`), then log in with the new user:

+    mysql -u <newusersname> -p

+Create a new database

+    CREATE DATABASE <databasename>;

+Usually `bookcloud` is a good name for the database.

+## Configuring the app

-Create config file
+Create config file for sphinx:

-    cp config_default.py config.py

     cp conf/conf_default.py conf/conf.py

+and check there all the parameters you would like to change for the compilation.

+Now create the config for the app

-    cp cp instance/instance_config_default.py instance/instance_config.py
+    cp instance/instance_config_default.py instance/instance_config.py

-edit the `conf.py` file.
+and edit the `instance/instance_config.py` file.
 Specially:

   1. Change your secret key
   2. Setup your email

-## Bower installation
+## Create all tables in database

+Remember to enter the virtual environment if not yet there:

+    source vir/bin/activate

+Enter the `migrations` folder and type

+    alembic upgrade head

+You could get an error of package not found if your alembic is installed system-wide (thus it will not find the packages in the virtual environment).
+In this case run

+    python -m alembic.config upgrade head

+## Install JavaScript requirements

 First install bower

     sudo npm install -g bower

-Then go to folder `application/static/vendor` and try `bower install`.
+Then go to folder `application/static/vendor` and try

+    bower install

 If you get `/usr/bin/env: node: No such file or directory`, then you may have to change the name of the executable for node.js like that:

     sudo ln -s /usr/bin/nodejs /usr/bin/node

-## To install sql

-Install

-    sudo apt-get install mysql

-add a root password

-    login as root
-    mysql -u root -p

-create a new user

-    CREATE USER 'newusersname'@'localhost' IDENTIFIED BY 'password';

-grant user access to anything

-    GRANT ALL PRIVILEGES ON * . * TO 'newusersname'@'localhost';
-    FLUSH PRIVILEGES;

-log out with root (Ctr-D) log in with user

-    mysql -u newusersname -p

-create a new database

-    CREATE DATABASE databasename;

-## Notation

-users: @john
-branches: _fixing
-files: #intro

-## Add instructions for locale compilation
+## Add translations

+You may need:

+    source vir/bin/activate

+Then in `application` folder type:

+    pybabel compile -d translations